mieubrisse/personal-writing/the-relationship-gps/post.md

 -----------

-If you liked this post, you might enjoy my other writing:
+If you liked this post, you might enjoy my other writing on emotion and conflict management:

 - [Anxiety, Emotions, & Freedom](https://mieubrisse.substack.com/p/anxiety-emotions-and-freedom)
 - [Decisionmaking Systems](https://mieubrisse.substack.com/p/decisionmaking-systems)